arpansethi30/ai-dungeon-master/README.md

-# 🎮 Chronicles of AI - AI Dungeon Master
+# 🎮 NeuroDungeon - AI Dungeon Master

 An AI-powered Dungeons & Dragons game master that creates immersive campaigns with voice-acted NPCs and dynamic storytelling.